videolan/vlc/share/lua/README.txt

 misc.should_die(): Returns true if the interface should quit. misc.quit(): Quit VLC.

-misc.timer(callback): Create a timer which call the callback function
-  :schedule(relative, value, interval): schedule the timer
-  :getoverrun(): number of time the timer got overrun (normally 0)

 Net
 ---
 net.url_parse( url, [option delimiter] ): Parse URL.
 Returns a table with